29th European Maya Conference: Perugia, Italy

-The Wayeb Conference Board invites the submission of abstracts concerning the conference theme Mapping Mesoamerica presented above under the headline Call for Papers.
-Submissions from a variety of perspectives and sub-disciplines of Maya and Mesoamerican Studies are encouraged.
+The Wayeb Conference Board invites the submission of abstracts concerning the conference theme Colour in Mesoamerica presented above under the headline Call for Papers.
+Submissions from a variety of perspectives and sub-disciplines of Mesoamerican Studies are encouraged.
 Presentations in English and Spanish will be accepted.
 Abstracts may not exceed 250 words.

-Contributions of authors who submit more than one abstract including co-authored papers will not be considered and co-authorship needs to be indicated upon submission.
+Contributions of authors who submit more than one abstract including co-authored papers will not be considered and co-authorship must be indicated upon submission.

 - Author’s name and affiliation

 - Title of paper

 Abstracts will be forwarded without the author’s particulars to an anonymous Review Committee that will be selected by the Wayeb Conference Board.
 Therefore, it is imperative that submissions are ONLY sent to the above address.
 Submissions may not be made to conference organisers nor any other members of Wayeb.
 Submissions sent to any address other than the above will be immediately disqualified.

 The deadline for the Call for Papers is 1st May 2024.

 For more information, please contact the Wayeb Conference Board ConferenceBoard@wayeb.org